Outreach Monks

 • Outbound link patterns on the specific page (not overloaded with unrelated commercial links)

-• Referring domain profile of the site itself (no signs of manipulation or link network activity)
+• Referring domain profile of the site itself – no signs of manipulation or link spam network activity

 A site that passes only the DR filter is not a quality placement.
 All five checks need to clear.
 Our guide on high-quality backlinks covers the full nine-signal evaluation framework used for every prospect.